wmgeolab/gbDocs/docs/docs/20-research-and-sourcing/source-discovery-strategies.md

 After all of these requirements are met, then the shapefile should be downloaded and verified for complete accuracy.

-## 4. What do we require when documenting the source
+## 4. Requirements when documenting the source

 When documenting the source, the meta data must be accurately filled out and placed in the zip file so others can access it.